Basilabt/Wi-Fi_Adapter_MAC_Changer/README.md

 # 2. Navigate to the project directory
   > cd MAC_Changer_Tool

-# 3. Run setup.sh only once after installation
+# 3. Run setup only once after installation
-  > ./setup.sh
+  > ./setup

 # 4. Run the tool
 ./main